stefems/rover-challenge/README.md

 - What infrastructure choices might you make to build and host this project at scale?
 Suppose your web application must return fast search results with a peak of 10 searches per second.
 - Describe how you would approach API design for a backend service to provide sitter and rank data to a client/web frontend.

 Write your answer in the README inside your project github repo.
-Your answer should not exceed 400 words.
+Please keep your answer concise, but provide as much detail as needed to address the prompt.

 ## When you're done with the project...